Arawakan languages: Characteristics

 The languages called Arawakan or Maipurean were originally recognized as a separate group in the late nineteenth century.
 Almost all the languages now called Arawakan share a first-person singular prefix nu-, but Arawak proper has ta-.
 Other commonalities include a second-person singular pi-, relative ka-, and negative ma-.

 The Arawak language family, as constituted by L. Adam, at first by the name of Maypure, has been called by Von den Steinen "Nu-Arawak" from the prenominal prefix "nu-" for the first person.
 This is common to all the Arawak tribes scattered along the coasts from Suriname to Guyana.

 Upper Paraguay has Arawakan-language tribes: the Quinquinaos, the Layanas, etc. (This is the Moho-Mbaure group of L. Quevedo).
 In the islands of Marajos, in the middle of the estuary of the Amazon, the Aruan people spoke an Arawak dialect.
-The peninsula of Goajira (north of Venezuela) is occupied by the Goajires tribe, also Arawakan speakers.
-In 1890–95, De Brette estimated a population of 3,000 persons in the Goajires.
+The Guajira Peninsula (north of Venezuela and Colombia) is occupied by the Wayuu tribe, also Arawakan speakers.
+In 1890–95, De Brette estimated a population of 3,000 persons in the Guajira peninsula.

 C. H. de Goeje's published vocabulary of 1928 outlines the Lokono/Arawak (Suriname and Guyana) 1400 items, comprising mostly morphemes (stems, affixes) and morpheme partials (single sounds), and only rarely compounded, derived, or otherwise complex sequences; and from Nancy P. Hickerson's British Guiana manuscript vocabulary of 500 items.
 However, most entries which reflect acculturation are direct borrowings from one or another of three model languages (Spanish, Dutch, English).
 Of the 1400 entries in de Goeje, 106 reflect European contact; 98 of these are loans.
 Nouns which occur with the verbalizing suffix described above number 9 out of the 98 loans.